 This is a 13-week class for persons having lost a loved one.
 Led by Rev. Don Elly, the class will meet Thursdays from 3:00-5:00 p.m.
 There is no charge.
 Please call the church office (515-279-0826) if you would like to participate.

 In the summer of 1969, a band of five were moved by something that dated back to 1494 – the year when da Vinci was commissioned to paint The Last Supper scene, trying to capture the moods of the apostles after Jesus predicted that one will betray Him.
 Now this famous work was causing new interest in what it represented.

-CLICK ON THE PICTURE TO SEE MORE INFORMATION ABOUT THE LAST SUPPER DRAMA
+CLICK ON THE PICTURE FOR MORE INFORMATION ABOUT THE LAST SUPPER DRAMA

 The Memorials Committee encourages and assists family giving through memorials.